datascience-gft/gcp-data-engineering-exam/Aaron's_exam_reflection_Nov2020.md

   "drain" to stop the pipeline and set up a new pipeline; 4. use "cancel" to stop the pipeline and set up a new pipeline; I was not sure between answer 1 and 3 because I remember this is some incompatibility issues and was unsure whether changing windowing and triggering mechanism is one of them.
 After the exam, I checked the documentation and found the above link explaining we need caution but we can update pipelines with changing windowing and triggering mechanism.
+- Dealing with corrputed data in dataflow: side-input with boolian marker, groupby key or parado to remove bad data.
+- Dofn with try expect block.

 `Cloud Dataproc
 `